Throw me a fricken’ bone here

 Becoming a fat bastard is no way to get your mojo back.

 Nutrition can play a powerful role in injury recovery, yet many people lapse into poor food choices and de-hydration when they’re laid up on the couch.
 Your body is built to heal from the inside out and eating recovery foods are crucial in the healing of injuries.

 Consume healthy proteins, vitamins, minerals and antioxidants which help heal wounds, repair tendons and mend bones more quickly.
-Eat anti-inflammatory and nutrient-packed foods like turmeric, ginger, dark leafy greens, fruits, raw organic nuts, wild oceanwise fish, organic free-range chicken, grass-fed beef, extra-virgin olive oil.
+Eat anti-inflammatory and nutrient-packed foods like turmeric, ginger, dark leafy greens, fruits, raw organic nuts, extra-virgin olive oil.